cnavas88/functional_python/README.md

 - You can store them in data structures as hash tables, lists, ...
 - Nested functions called Closures.

+Python has 3 first-class functions:

+### Map

+map is a function that takes a set of inputs and transform them into another set based on a process (function) specified.

+The map function is useful when we want to do something to all values in a collection.

 ## Recursion

 In functional programming, there is not concept of 'for' or 'while' loop, instead recursion is used.
 Recursion is a process in which a functions calls itself directly or indirectly.